rancher-sandbox/cluster-api-provider-elemental/cmd/agent/README.md

 ## Usage

-1. On a clean host, install Elemental first:
+1. On a clean host, register and install Elemental:

     ```bash
-    elemental-agent --install
+    elemental-agent --register --install
     ```

-    When using the `unmanaged` installer, the agent will fetch the remote `ElementalRegistration` to override the local config.
+    The `--register` argument will pick a new hostname and register a new `ElementalHost` using the Elemental API.
-    Also a call to `hostnamectl` will be triggered to set the hostname according to `ElementalRegistration` config.
+    Upon successful registration, the remote `ElementalRegistration` is used to update and override the agent config.

-    Finally, a new `ElementalHost` will be created using the selected hostname as unique identifier.
+    If `--install` argument is also included (can be used standalone), the agent will then install the machine and flag the `ElementalHost` as **installed**.
-    It is *not* possible to run `elemental --install` twice on the same machine, before `elemental --reset` has been called.
+    Any **installed** host is considered ready to be bootstrapped by the Elemental CAPI provider.

 1. Operating normally: